kort1k/ieee_ml/README.md

 3. What to do if you face setup issues before the workshop:
 The setup is infact quite simple if you have a latest Tensorflow installation.
-Only additional thing to do download the course materials and repo and then do install additinal packages using pip install -r requirements.txt
+Only additional thing to do download the course materials and repo and then do install additional packages using pip install -r requirements.txt

 In any case, if you encounter any issues,